-Georgia: Well, you know I always tell people, you know, when you start put that effort into your wellness like through meditation and taking out time for yourself, you start to see things more clearly.
-So that's one of things that I do to help me stay well.
+Georgia: Well, you know I always tell people, you know, when you start putting that effort into your wellness like through meditation and taking out time for yourself, you start to see things more clearly.
+So that's one of the things that I do to help me stay well.

 Host: So, it's a conscious effort.
 Is it a struggle or does it come easy to you?